elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

     ...
     ```

-3. Restart application
+  - Alternatively, add the annotation at namespace level to apply auto-instrumentation in all Pods of the namespace:

     ```bash
+    kubectl annotate namespace nodejs-ns instrumentation.opentelemetry.io/inject-nodejs=opentelemetry-operator-system/elastic-instrumentation
+    ```

+3. Restart application:

+  Once the annotation has been set, the Pods need to be recreated for the instrumentation libraries to be injected.

+    ```bash
     kubectl rollout restart deployment nodejs-app -n nodejs
     ```

-3. Verify the auto-instrumentation resources are injected in the Pod:
+4. Verify the auto-instrumentation resources are injected in the Pod:

-**FROM HERE ONWARDS WE HAVE TO REVIEW EVERYTHING**

   Node.js apps are instrumented by the OpenTelemetry Operator with the following actions:
-  (TBD - REVIEW)
+(TBD / WE NEED TO REVIEW HOW THIS IS DONE / NODE_OPTIONS env var?)

-    - It adds an init container in the Pod with the objective of copying the SDK and making it available for the main container.
+  - ??It adds an init container in the Pod with the objective of copying the SDK to a shared volume.
-    - Defines and mount an emptyDir volume
-    - Configures the main container to use the SDK as a `java agent`.

-  Run `kubectl describe pod nodejs-app-xxxx` and check:

-  - There should be an init container named `opentelemetry-auto-instrumentation-nodejs` in the Pod:

-    ```bash
-    PENDING
-    ```

-  - The main container of the deployment is using the SDK (TBD)

-    ```bash
-PENDING
-    ```

-  - The Pod has an `EmptyDir` volume named `opentelemetry-auto-instrumentation-java` mounted in both the main and the init containers in path `/otel-auto-instrumentation-java`.
+  - ??efines an `emptyDir volume` mounted in both containers.

-    ```bash
-    Init Containers:
-      opentelemetry-auto-instrumentation-java:
-    ...
-        Mounts:
-          /otel-auto-instrumentation-java from opentelemetry-auto-instrumentation-java (rw)
-    Containers:
-      java-app:
-    ...
-        Mounts:
-          /otel-auto-instrumentation-java from opentelemetry-auto-instrumentation-java (rw)
-    ...
-    Volumes:
-    ...
-      opentelemetry-auto-instrumentation-java:
-        Type:        EmptyDir (a temporary directory that shares a pod's lifetime)
-    ```

-  Ensure the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` points to a valid endpoint and there's network communication between the Pod and the endpoint.
+  - ??Adds `NODE_OPTIONS` and other OTEL related environment variables.

-4. Confirm data is flowing through in **Kibana**:
+5. Confirm data is flowing through in **Kibana**:

   - Open Observability -> Applications -> Service Inventory, and determine if:
     - The application appears in the list of services.
     - The application shows transactions and metrics.

-  - For application logs, open **Kibana Discovery** and filter for your pods log, with any of:
+  - For application container logs, open **Kibana Discover** and filter for your pods logs.
+In the provided example we could filter them with any of:
-    - `k8s.deployment.name: "nodejs-app"`
+    - `k8s.deployment.name: "nodejs-app"` (**adapt the query filter to your use case**)
-    - `k8s.pod.name: nodejs-app*`
+    - `k8s.pod.name: nodejs-app*` (**adapt the query filter to your use case**)

-  Note that the application logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md)
+    Note that the container logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md).

 ## Troubleshooting